-Figure 3 Number of pages indexed by AltaVista and Northern Light between 1 November 1998 and 1 April 1999 (sampled daily), as reported by the engines themselves.
+Figure 3.
+Number of pages indexed by AltaVista and Northern Light between 1 November 1998 and 1 April 1999 (sampled daily), as reported by the engines themselves. that indexing of new or modified pages can take several months or longer.